GDSN

 Here you can find basic technical documentation for GS1’s standards for identification, data capture and information sharing.

-GS1 Architecture
+GS1 System Architecture